ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Stage III melanoma that can be removed with surgery

 Stage III melanoma has spread locally or through the lymphatic system to a regional lymph node located near where the cancer started or to a skin site on the way to a lymph node.
 If the stage III melanoma can be removed with surgery, then that will be the first treatment option.
 The lymph nodes may be checked for cancer and removed.
-After surgery, treatment with immunotherapy or targeted therapy may be recommended to prevent the cancer from coming back.
+After surgery, treatment with immunotherapy or targeted therapy may be recommended to help prevent the cancer from coming back.
+Treatment in a clinical trial for stage III melanoma may also be an option.
+Ask your doctor about what clinical trials may be available for you.
+Some of these research studies may involve treatment with systemic therapy before surgery, called neoadjuvant therapy.
+This is not a standard treatment, but there is emerging data from clinical trials that this may be an effective approach for certain patients.

 Advanced melanoma is a stage III melanoma that cannot be treated with surgery or stage IV melanoma.
 Stage IV melanoma has spread to other distant parts of the body, such as distant lymph nodes or the liver, lung, brain, bone, or gastrointestinal tract.
 Doctors may refer to this as metastatic melanoma.
 If this happens, it is a good idea to talk with doctors who have experience treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Stage III melanoma that cannot be removed with surgery, sometimes called unresectable stage III, and stage IV melanoma are often treated the same way, with immunotherapy and targeted therapy, and, in rare cases, chemotherapy.
-Palliative treatments intended to relieve symptoms may also be recommended, such as surgery or radiation therapy to treat affected lymph nodes and smaller tumors that have spread elsewhere in the body.
+Unresectable stage III melanoma and stage IV melanoma are often treated the same way, with immunotherapy and targeted therapy, or, in rare cases, chemotherapy.
+Palliative or supportive treatments intended to relieve symptoms may also be recommended, such as surgery or radiation therapy to treat affected lymph nodes and smaller tumors that have spread elsewhere in the body.
 The treatment plan will also depend on a number of factors:

 The person’s age and overall health